Hackers News Hackers News

 ChainShell’s Infection Mechanism and Evasion Design

-The script installs Node.js, AES-decrypts an embedded payload, and drops two files: sysuu2etiprun.js, the blockchain C2 agent, and VfZUSQi6oerKau.js, a dropper and installer component
+ChainShell infiltrates victim systems via reset.ps1, a PowerShell deployer discovered on the C2 server attributed to MuddyWater.
+This script installs Node.js, subsequently decrypts an embedded payload using AES, and then drops two critical files: sysuu2etiprun.js, the blockchain C2 agent, and VfZUSQi6oerKau.js, which functions as a dropper and installer component.

-Once running, the agent communicates with the C2 through AES-256-CBC encrypted WebSocket messages, sending and receiving JavaScript that it executes locally through a new Function() call.
+Once operational, the agent establishes communication with its C2 using AES-256-CBC encrypted WebSocket messages.
+It sends and receives JavaScript code, which it then executes locally through a new Function() call.

-Security teams should also avoid defaulting to Russian cybercrime attribution when CastleRAT or ChainShell artefacts surface — further analysis of campaign configurations and C2 infrastructure may instead point to Iranian state-level operators.
+• Security teams should exercise caution regarding attribution; while CastleRAT or ChainShell artifacts may suggest Russian cybercrime, further analysis of campaign configurations and C2 infrastructure could instead point to Iranian state-level operators.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.